Undergraduate Academic Policies and Information

 The major in political science serves as preparation for: a) graduate study in politics, government, and related fields, including area studies, public policy, and public administration; b) law school; c) careers in government and public affairs; and d) work in the private and non-profit sectors that require knowledge of government and politics.

-Requirements for the Political Science major are 34 hours of political science and international relations and 4 hours of statistics.
-Core requirements are American Politics and Government, Political Philosophy and either Comparative Politics or International Politics, Political Research, or a department-approved equivalent , Senior Seminar and Internship.
+Requirements for the Political Science major are 34 hours of Political Science and International Relations courses and 4 hours of Statistics.
+Core requirements are American Politics and Government, Political Philosophy, either Comparative Politics or International Politics, or a department-approved equivalent, Senior Seminar and Internship.
 Elective requirements are 16 hours of PSCI and/or IR courses at the 200-level and above, of which at least 8 hours must be taken at the 300-level.

 Requirements for a Political Science minor are 20 hours, PSCI 135; PSCI 145; either IR 155 or IR 175; and an additional 8 hours of upper division electives in either Political Science or International Relations, of which at least 4 hours must be taken at the 300-level.

 PSCI 145.
 Political Philosophy.
 An exploration of some of the major themes in the tradition of western political thought, to include the nature of politics, freedom, equality, justice, and virtue.
 The course will center around some of the tradition’s most significant texts, including works by Plato, Augustine, Hobbes, Mill and more contemporary authors.
 PI, SI